cuga-rajal/opensim_apple_arm64/README.md

 Opensim Support for Apple Silicon M1/M2

-v1.2 / 1 December 2022
+v1.3 / 5 December 2022

 This project provides instructions and files to run Opensimulator server software (http://opensimulator.org) fully native on an Apple Mac computer with an Apple Silicon chip, and to install a more recent version of the Bullet physics engine on that system.

-This project originally provided the components to run Opensim native on arm64 while it was a new development.
-Parts of this project have since been merged into the Opensim master repository, so fewer steps are now required outside the standard installation.
+Portions of this project have been merged into the Opensim master repository.
-This document will be updated as more becomes merged into the Opensim repository.

-I am providing two static libraries in this repository for two alternate versions of the Bullet physics engine for Opensim on arm64.
+The following files in this repository are the latest versions to be mirrored in the Opensim repository:
-Version 2.86 is the one that ships with
-Opensim's master distribution.
-Version 3.25 is a more recent release and can be used as an experimental physics engine with Opensim.
+  - libBulletSim-2.86.1-arm64.dylib
+  - libopenjpeg-arm64.dylib
+  - libubode-arm64.dylib

+These are now code-signed with Apple.
 These were built with the process detailed in a later section.

+I am also providing an experimental static library for a much more recent version of Bullet for arm64, Bullet version 3.25, which is their latest in trunk from https://github.com/bulletphysics/bullet3.
+This is libBulletSim-3.25-arm64.dylib.
+It is code signed, but experimental.

 To install,
 first rename or back up the file currently at /bin/lib64/libBulletSim-arm64.dylib, then copy and rename the new file to that location.

+There are also some experimental files in this repository that are fat binaries containing both arm64 and x86_64 architectures.
+These are candidates to potentially replace the current fat binaries in the Opensim repository that are 32/64 bit Intel for MacOS.
+These experimental fat binaries are also code-signed with Apple.

 We are trying to get more people to test and validate this.
 If you are successful, please let us know!